-Unit IV Introduction and the origins of the Industrial Concept e to 10
+Unit IV Introduction and the origins of the Industrial Concept

 Principles of prefabrication of cellular structures, Space frames, tensile structure, pneumatic structure.
 Definition of Industrialization.
 Study of historical background of industrialized building in other countries and Indian experience.
 Study of CBRI and SERC works.
 Use of latest construction techniques like Tunnel form system, Triple S System, etc.